Modern slavery statement

 The next steps

-Last year the Group stated that, upon the easing of travel restrictions, on site visits and assessments would occur in those areas identified as high-risk.
+Last year the Group stated that on site visits and assessments would occur in those areas identified as high-risk.
 It was also stated that audits would be conducted with accompanying action plans being compiled in relation to each event visited.

 In the year, the following assessments were undertaken: